 - Activate it if you want to use data abroad; deactivate it to avoid any consumption.

-- In destinations outside the EU, contract the corresponding bundle from your Simyo customer area beforehand if you're going to need it.
+- For destinations outside the EU, contract the corresponding add-on from your Simyo customer area beforehand if you're going to need it.

 The process is almost identical for any Spanish operator, so if you're coming from another company, it will sound familiar.
-You can find the step-by-step details in our guide on how to activate roaming and data roaming.
-And if you're looking for the exact opposite, to shield yourself from spending a single cent, see how to avoid roaming while traveling.
+If you also want to know how much other operators charge for the same concept, we have the comparison of roaming prices by Spanish operator for 2026.
+And if what you're looking for is just the opposite, to shield yourself from spending a single cent, take a look at what a virtual eSIM is and how it works.
 Deactivating roaming is your best insurance against a surprise bill in non-EU countries.

 Tips to avoid bill shock